What is an invention disclosure?

 - Any unpublished manuscripts, posters, abstracts, presentations, publications or any pending public disclosure deadlines related to the discovery/invention.

 What is the process?

-Once you submit an ROI, we will review it to ensure it is complete.
+Once you submit an IDF, we will review it to ensure it is complete.
 If complete, we will submit it to one of our law firms for a patentability assessment.
 If the assessment comes back positive, we will contact you to determine the best timing for a provisional patent.
 Then, we will assign you a mentor to help prepare you for a commercial review by an internal panel.

 If the patentability assessment comes back negative, but there could be commercial opportunities, you will also have a mentor assigned to you.
 The internal panel will evaluate your invention based on these criteria.